aaron1729/sleep-stories/README.md

 * roman numerals (likewise), and
 * words that are overused by chatGPT (e.g. `"tapestry"`),

-running chunk by chunk. this writes to `stories/`.[^2]
+running chunk by chunk. this writes to `stories/`.[^2] alternatively, when given no arguments, this operates on _all_ unedited stories in `stories-unedited/`.

-in this file, the final chunk now also contains the metadata of the "sentence replacement pairs", i.e. the pairs of an old sentence that was editing as well as the new sentence that replaced it.

-a typical result file is named `story_berkeley_2023-11-24_17-25-36_short.txt`. the timestamp corresponds to the original writing time, not the editing time.
+a typical result file is named `story_berkeley_2023-11-24_17-25-36_short.txt`. the timestamp corresponds to the original writing time, not the editing time. (in particular, whenever we edit an unedited story, we overwrite any previous edited versions.)

-STATUS: not yet written, but will be based on existing stuff.
+STATUS: preliminarily done, as of 9:48pm on monday! but not yet tested.

 ### make_cues.py